GrahamCampbell/GitHub-Notifications/README.md

 GitHub Notifications
 ====================

-GitHub Notifications was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell), and is a simple command line tool to mark all issue notifications as read on a given organization.
+GitHub Notifications was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell), and is a simple command line tool to mark all notifications about issues or rejected PRs as read on a given organization.
 Feel free to check out the [releases](https://github.com/GrahamCampbell/GitHub-Notifications/releases) and [license](LICENSE.md).

 ## Installation